Logic error

-In computer programming, a logic error is a bug in a program that causes it to operate incorrectly, but not to terminate abnormally (or crash).
+In computer programming, a logic error is a bug or formal fallacy in a program that causes it to operate incorrectly, but not to terminate abnormally (or crash).
 A logic error produces unintended or undesired output or other behaviour, although it may not immediately be recognized as such.

 Logic errors occur in both compiled and interpreted languages.
 Unlike a program with a syntax error, a program with a logic error is a valid program in the language, though it does not behave as intended.
 Often the only clue to the existence of logic errors is the production of wrong solutions, though static analysis may sometimes spot them.

 Debugging logic errors

 One of the ways to find this type of error is to put out the program's variables to a file or on the screen in order to determine the error's location in code.
 Although this will not work in all cases, for example when calling the wrong subroutine, it is the easiest way to find the problem if the program uses the incorrect results of a bad mathematical calculation.